Download the PHP package pdphilip/elasticlens without Composer

 3. Boosting Terms fields:

-Searches for the term 'David', boosts the first_name field by 3, last_name by 2, and also checks the bio field.
+Searches for the term 'David', boosts the first_name field by 3, last_name by 2, and checks the bio field.
 Results are ordered by score.

 4. Geolocation Filtering: